 River Street Collection Zone.
-Pursuant to Savannah Code Section 4-2017, the solid waste collection fee for roll-off enclosed compactors located in the River Street Collection Zone shall be $7.49 per cubic yard of un-compacted container capacity, as determined by the Sanitation Department.
+Pursuant to Savannah Code Section 4-2017, the solid waste collection fee for roll-off enclosed compactors located in the River Street Collection Zone shall be $7.86 per cubic yard of un-compacted container capacity, as determined by the Sanitation Department.
 The River Street Collection Zone is bounded on the east by East Broad Street, on the west by Martin Luther King, Jr. Boulevard, on the north by the Savannah River, and on the south by Bay Street.

-(b) Commercial Waste Disposal Fee.
+(c) Commercial Waste Disposal Fee.
 A Commercial Waste Disposal Fee shall be charged to all non-residential property and commercial apartment property owners or occupants serviced by the City of Savannah at the rate of

-$5.42 per un-compacted cubic yard.
+$5.69 per un-compacted cubic yard.